You guys! I am so in love with this dress!! Remember when I wore it a few weeks ago? Well now it’s warm enough to forget about the jacket – yay!

 Once you are satisfied with the new curved hem, cut the pattern piece.

 Carefully, remove the tape holding the front and back skirt pieces together.
 You just completed the first step in altering the skirt pieces.
-You should now have a skirt back pattern piece that looks like the above.
+The front piece is all done, and you should now have a skirt back pattern piece that looks like the above (I flipped mine back to right side up).

 We are going to use the slash and spread method to increase the fullness of the skirt back and add some flare to the skirt.
 This method will maintain the proportions of the skirt.